Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

-In \hyperlink{ref:Adaptive} {Adaptive} Biasing Potential (ABP) methods, an external bias potential in a space of some chosen \hyperlink{ref:CV} {collective variable}s (\hyperlink{ref:CV} {CV}s) is added to bias the dynamics of the system.
-The purpose of the bias potential is to counteract the free energy \hyperlink{ref:FES} {surface} and lead to more flatter sampling in CV space.
+In \hyperlink{ref:Adaptive} {adaptive} biasing potential (ABP) methods, an external bias potential in a space of some chosen \hyperlink{ref:CV} {collective variable}s (\hyperlink{ref:CV} {CV}s) is added to bias the dynamics of the system.
+The purpose of the bias potential is to counteract the free energy \hyperlink{ref:FES} {surface} and lead to more uniform sampling in CV space.
 In other words, the bias potential leads to sampling of a biased CV-distribution that is easier to sample.
-As the \hyperlink{ref:FES} {FES} is naturally a priori unknown, the bias potential is generally constructed in an adaptive manner through some kind of iterative scheme.
+As the \hyperlink{ref:FES} {FES} is naturally \textit{a priori} unknown, the bias potential is generally constructed in an \hyperlink{ref:Adaptive} {adaptive} manner through some kind of iterative scheme.
 ABP methods differ in how the bias potential is constructed and which kind of sampling is obtained at convergence.

 Note that most ABP methods can also be used in conjunction with \hyperlink{ref:MetropolisMonteCarlo} {Monte Carlo} simulations.
-In this case, the bias potential needs to be taking into account in the Monte Carlo acceptance probability (Equation~\ref{eq:bal}).
+In this case, the bias potential needs to be taken into account in the Monte Carlo acceptance probability (Equation~\ref{eq:bal}).

-Most ABP methods are limited in the number of CVs that they can handle and generally we can use no more than three to four CVs.
-As the performance of ABP methods depends critically on the choice of the CVs, the CVs need to be chosen carefully and they should correspond to essential slow degrees of freedom.
-However, there are ABP methods that can handle a large number of CVs where the choice of the CVs might be less critical.
+The performance of ABP methods depends critically on the choice of the CVs, the CVs need to be chosen carefully and they should properly separate the relevant metastable states and correspond to essential slow degrees of freedom.
+Furthermore, most ABP methods are limited in the number of CVs that they can handle and generally we can use no more than three to four CVs, though there are ABP methods that can handle a larger number of CVs~\cite{Piana2007_bemeta,Pfaendtner2015_pbmetad}.

 A wide range of ABP methods have been introduced throughout the years.
 In the following two Sections, we discuss two of these methods in detail, metadynamics~\cite{Laio-PNAS-2002,Barducci-PRL-2008,Valsson2016_ARPC_MetaD} and variationally enhanced sampling~\cite{Valsson_VES_PRL_2014,Valsson2020Handbook_VES}.
 Metadynamics is the most widely used ABP method and it has spurred the development of a great number of variants.
 Variationally enhanced sampling is a more recent ABP method that is based on the variational principle.
 For other ABP methods, it would be beyond the scope of this review to discuss all of them in detail, so we limit ourselves to give an non-exhaustive list of ABP methods.
 We refer the reader to the original references and review papers~\cite{Dickson_ABP-Review_2017,Shalini_Review_2019,Allison_Review_2020} on the subject for further details regarding these methods.